EarlyClues/UniversalFreeRealmsStandardProtocols/ThingnessFunctions.md

 # "Things" have [thingness](https://github.com/EarlyClues/UniversalFreeRealmsStandardProtocols/blob/master/ThingnessOfThings.md).

-* "Thingness" can be thought of as the *quality of the thing itself*, or its nature, properties and characteristics as an "entity."
+**"Thingness" can be thought of as the *quality of the thing itself*, or its nature, properties and characteristics as an "entity."**

-**An entity, then - as a thing - has its "thingness."**
+*An entity, then - as a thing - has its "thingness."*

 * The "thingness" of things, in turn, has its own "thingness" - that is, the thingness of not the "thing itself" but of the "thingness-itself."
 * Though a "thing itself," the "thingness-itself" as a "thing" is also linked to the "thing" of which it is a component, and through which the "thingess" is likewise expressed.

-*The "Thingness" of the Thingness-Itself may be usefully considered as a range of functions, capacities or capabilities of the "Thingness."*
+*The "Thingness" of the "Thingness-Itself" may be usefully considered as a range of functions, capacities or capabilities of the "Thingness."*

 ## The Thingness Functions are: